skrodahl/NewTon/i-ching/IDEAS.md

   rewarded before: the impatient repeat-consulter.
 The fatigue phrases are a new pool; the counter resets after a cool-down period (maybe 5 minutes of non-consultation).

-- **The device recognising its own numbers.** Manually entering `3.142857143` — the device's own bogus π value (22/7) — gets a specific response.
-Same for `1.4142857143` (its bogus √2, 99/70).
-The device finally acknowledging that the user is on to its rational-approximation gag — a small confession when the gag is caught. *"WE KNOW.
-WE WERE THERE."* or similar.
-  Fires on exact match only (the user must type the full value, not arrive at it via the π button).
-Two-member recognition family, mirroring the two-member surface family of wrong constants (§3 of QUIRKS).
-The confession is the other side of the gag: the constants are the device being wrong quietly; the recognition is the device admitting it, once caught.
+- **The device silently correcting your correct numbers.** Manually entering `3.141592654` (real π) and the device silently, without comment, changes it to `3.142857143` (its own 22/7).
+Same for `1.414213562` (real √2) → `1.4142857143` (its 99/70).
+Same for `2.718281828` (real e) → `2.714285714` (its 19/7).
+The device doesn't confess — it *corrects you*.
+It genuinely believes its rational approximations are the right values and your accurate decimals are the error.
+Silent, confident, wrong.
+No message, no acknowledgement — the number just changes on the display, as if the device auto-corrected a typo.
+The user who notices is seeing the firmware's worldview: the textbook table IS mathematics; your extra decimals are noise.
+Fires on exact match of the real constant (to the device's display precision).
+Three-member correction family, mirroring the three-member surface family of wrong constants (π, √2, e — see §3 of QUIRKS).
+The constants are the device being wrong quietly; the correction is the device being wrong *assertively*.

 - **Tilt — "PLEASE RIGHT THE DEVICE."** Flipping the phone upside-down — exactly the ambigram-completion gesture from primary school (the one that turns 5318008 into BOOBIES) —